 Genetics: Genetic predispositions can influence their longevity.
 Some bloodlines may be more resilient to certain health issues or have longer lifespans due to selective breeding practices.

-Health Care: Regular veterinary check-ups, proper hygiene, and prompt treatment of any health concerns can significantly impact their lifespan.
+Health Care: Regular veterinary check-ups, proper hygiene, and prompt treatment of any health concerns can significantly impact bearded dragon’s lifespan.

 By understanding and addressing these factors, owners can ensure their red bearded dragons live healthy, fulfilling lives as cherished pets for many years.